BerkeleyLab/gasnet/docs/memory_kinds.md

 multi-EP support).

-On ibv-conduit, specifically, the implementation of this API is believed to be complete with respect to the Multi-EP Proposal.
+On ibv-conduit, specifically, the implementation of this API is believed to be complete with respect to the API Proposal.
 In particular, it is capable of creating segments of both client-allocated and GASNet-allocated memory, using either the defined `kind` value `GEX_MK_HOST` or a kind created using `gex_MK_Create()` with a class of `GEX_MK_CLASS_CUDA_UVA`.

 Notably lacking from both specification and implementation is a means to request